wolfmanjm/kivy-smoothie-host/README.md

 ### Rasbian/Debian Stretch

-Install the latest raspbian stretch lite... https://downloads.raspberrypi.org/raspbian_lite_latest
+Install the latest raspbian stretch lite...
+(No XWindows) https://downloads.raspberrypi.org/raspbian_lite_latest

 Follow these instructions if using an rpi 3 B+ and rasbian stretch...